yuzhang0520/AppleWatchConnectivity/README.md

   <li>Price</li>
 </ul>

-• The data will come from a remote database and using PHP will download that data to the phone upon launching the iPhone app.<br>
+• The data comes from a remote database and using PHP will download that data to the phone upon launching the iPhone app.<br>
-• The iPhone app will then push the data to the watch for display there.<br>
+• The iPhone app then pushes the data to the watch for display there.
-• The iPhone app will have graphics to dress it up.<br>
-• The Apple Watch app will use colour to dress it up.<br>